-MIS 311 (See Note 3) MGTSC 405 (See Note 3)

-★9 in Distribution Management electives (See Note 4)
+- MGTSC 461 (See Note 3) - ★9 in Distribution Management electives (See Note 4) ★18 in free electives (See Note 1)

-- (1) See §64.1.4 - (2) May be taken in any year except Year Two, Fall Term. - (3) May be taken in either of Year Three or Year Four. - (4) Distribution Management electives may be chosen from any 400-level MGTSC courses and from a list of additional approved courses available from the Department of Finance and Statistical Analysis office. - (5) Students planning to take advanced course work in Economics may wish to substitute ECON 281.
+- (2) May be taken in any year except Year Two, Fall Term. - (3) May be taken in either of Year Three or Year Four. - (4) Distribution Management electives may be chosen from any 400-level MGTSC courses and from a list of additional approved courses available from the Department of Finance and Statistical Analysis office. - (5) Students planning to take advanced course work in Economics may wish to substitute ECON 281.
 See §64.1.4(4).
 ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.

-- (1) Students with a declared major in Distribution Management may choose to do a minor in any subject area of Business.
+- Students with a declared major in Distribution Management may choose to do a minor in any subject area of Business.
 See §64.1.5.
 Minors are not required.
 Students are urged to select areas that complement the major.
 Students may also wish to consider the Cooperative Education program (see §64.5). - (2) Students with a declared major in another area may not choose a minor in Distribution Management.
-Interested students should consult the Marketing major or the Operations Management major for information on minors in - (3) Students wishing to construct informal programs of study outside the Faculty of Business should consider the following suggestions: - a.
+Interested students should consult the Marketing major or the Operations Management major for information on minors in those areas. - (3) Students wishing to construct informal programs of study outside the Faculty of Business should consider the following suggestions: - a.
 Economics: Any senior ECON course, with Departmental approval. - b.
 Statistics/Mathematics: Additional work is recommended for students who are interested in research and/or graduate work.